archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

     Integer enum_id -- The ID of the enumeration to update

-	JSONModel(:enumeration) <request body> -- The enumeration to update
+    <a href='#jsonmodel-enumeration'>JSONModel(:enumeration)</a> -- request body -- The enumeration to update

 __Returns__